seodn/webcontent/smooth-auto-panel-paint/bumper-repairs.md

 ### Aftercare Guide
 ## Simple Tips to Protect Your Fresh Paint
+Proper aftercare helps maintain your bumper's paint finish, colour consistency, and long-term durability.
+Following these simple care recommendations can help protect the repaired area from scratches, fading, and premature wear.
 *   **Avoid Automated Car Washes:** Do not use automated brush washes for the first 30 days to let the clear coat settle.
 *   **Gentle Hand Washing:** Wash your vehicle with fresh water, a soft microfibre mitt, and mild car wash soap.
 *   **Mind High Curbs:** Be careful when parking face-in to avoid scraping the freshly painted underside of your front bumper.